DavidVFitzGerald/flood-prediction-model/README.md

 Follow the steps described below in case the container image cannot be pulled from Docker Hub.

-There are 2 alternatives: either you can build and run the docker container, or you can simply run the ```predict.py``` script.
+There are 2 alternatives: either you can build and run the Docker container, or you can simply run the ```predict.py``` script.

 #### Alternative A: build and run Docker container
-You will need to have git and Docker installed in order to build and run the docker image from the Dockerfile.
+You will need to have git and Docker installed in order to build and run the Docker image from the Dockerfile.

 1. To clone the repository, use the following command:
     ```